brofori/restApiDocGenerator/README.md

 # restApiDocGenerator
-Simple and easy to use script for generating Latex or PDF rest api documentations.
+Simple and easy to use script for generating Latex or PDF Rest API documentations.

+For those who want to generate stacit Rest API documentations.

 ## Setup